mustafatalha222/easygenerator/Readme.md

 ### Note - Development Run

-Nest will take a bit longer to run as compare to react vite app so need to wait a little longer for the nest app to run in development mode.
+- Nest will take a bit longer to run as compare to react vite app so need to wait a little longer for the nest app to run in development mode.
+- Additionally, I have not implemented email confirmation, OTP and forgetPassword flows as they were not specified in the provided documentation

 ### Running in Production Mode